 DDB is one of the top two or three agencies in Germany by both billings and by creative awards.
 Germany was in fact the site of DDB's very first European office in 1962, a move inspired by the capture of car company Volkswagen's US advertising account three years earlier.
 The group gradually expanded its presence in the country, not least through the acquisition of local agency Wensauer & Partner in 1989 to form what was then Wensauer DDB Needham.
 There are now outposts in Berlin, Duesseldorf, Hamburg and Wolfsburg.
 For several years, the main agency operated side by side with digital unit Tribal.
 In 2010, though, the two businesses were merged to form a single fully integrated agency under the name DDB Tribal Group.
 The Tribal tag was phased out in 2014.
 Also operating under the DDB Group banner is Heye in Munich, best-known as the custodian of McDonald's local advertising for more than 40 years from local launch until its shock transfer in 2014.
 Following the break-up of the global Rapp network, its DDB-aligned operations in Germany were rebranded as Track.
 Kapacht is the local group's production, retail marketing and activation unit.
+In 2019, the Bonn office of Kapacht was separated out as a dedicated production unit for Deutsche Telekom under the name 480 Hz.
+Also that year, Voltage Worldwide was established within DDB's Berlin office as the European dedicated agency for VW.
 Former DDB Germany creative chief Amir Kassei is now the global network's chief creative officer.
 Local group CEO Thomas Funk jumped ship in 2016 (to join Havas) and was not replaced.
 Each agency now has its own separate management team, reporting to DDB Germany CFO Jasper Stahl, COO Oliver Janik and Europe CEO Pietro Tramontin.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does DDB Germany handle?
 Find out more from the Adbrands Account Assignments database